Ambaright/ST-554-Project1/README.md

 ## (Initial) Feedback (due Friday, 2/20)

-By the end of the day on Thursday, 2/20, each member should provide feedback to the other two members in their corresponding task folder README.md document.
+By the end of the day on Friday, 2/20, each member should provide feedback to the other two members in their corresponding task folder README.md document.

 ## (Soft) Project Submission Date or Additional Feedback (due Monday, 2/23)